kr1zzo-NTNU/ROS2_app_launcher/README.md

   - Launchable from your system’s application menu.
   - Search **"ROS 2 App Launcher"** in your desktop environment.

+- 🔧 **No More Manual Sourcing**
+  - The app automatically sources both the ROS2 distro and workspace `setup.bash` files.
+  - Works out of the box — no extra steps needed.

 ## 📂 Project structure